hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-feature.md

 ### Updating `internal/features`

 1. Update `internal/features/user_flags.go` with either a new block for the service package or updating an existing service package with the new feature to add.
+Added struct names should represent the service package they affect, and feature names should concisely describe their effect.

 ```go
 type UserFeatures struct {